-To manage these modes, and the Manager layout overall, use the View menu, or the toolbar in the top center part of the Manager.
+To work with these modes and with the Manager layout overall, use the View menu or the toolbar in the top center part of the Manager.

-The left side of the Manager contains the Navigator, and the right side contains the Information pane.
+The left side of the Manager contains the Navigator, and the right-hand Side Panel shows pictures' information.